srikanthIBM/cognos-dancing-dashboard/README.md

 ![Download_Code_Img](https://github.com/srikanthIBM/cognos-dancing-dashboard/blob/master/images/download_code.jpg)

-## 2. Upload the code to Cognos BI server.
+## 2. Upload the code to Cognos BI server

 - Launch Cognos BI server from the browser(Firefox is preferred).
 Use the url as per your Cognos Instance.
 Sample URL as follows: http://IP(or)localhost:9310/bi/?perspective=home